explanation

 Maps and route

 See Gaia GPS maps documenting every step of the thru-hike.
-A complete zipped GPX file of the route is here.
 Or see the route page and individual section pages for details on the route and turn-by-turn directions for the route.

 Plaza to Plaza in 52 photographs